 - Consistent, data-driven talent acquisition and recruiting strategies will become table stakes.

 Today’s talent acquisition leaders are the ones who ensure their teams have both data-driven mindsets as well as the requisite technology that enables their orgs to execute data-driven recruiting and TA strategies.
+(And, in turn, hire top talent in a scalable, repeatable way.)

 That is, they use real-time analytics and insights — from pipeline growth metrics and offer acceptance rates to the quality and cost of new hires and candidate feedback scores — to help them in the short term (craft automated processes to reduce/eliminate manual work and improve in critical areas) and long term (routinely attract, engage and hire the best talent).